 “Well then, let us go see if The Compendium cares to reveal its secret.”

 It was a good thing that the Roundhouse was as impressive in size as it was, for after Elder Elm, Ardith and Samuel, and the Branchwells filed in, all the rest of the Trees took up the rear.
-Everyone was eager to know if the Rootless child’s toy could possibly illumine The Compendium’s secret and thus save them all.
+Everyone was eager to know if the Rootless child’s toy could possibly illumine The Compendium’s secret and thus prepare to save them all.

 Chapter 12